A Hard Chapter Closes - Now Dallas County Republicans Get Back to Work

 There is a real ballot secrecy vulnerability in Texas.
 It was confirmed by the Texas Secretary of State’s own elections director, Christina Adkins, under oath before the Texas House Elections Committee.(CBS Austin, 2024, June 11) Investigators at Votebeat and the Texas Tribune verified and replicated the identification process in May 2024.(Votebeat & Texas Tribune, 2024, May 28) The conservative publication Current Revolt claimed to have obtained and identified the ballot of Matt Rinaldi, then-Chair of the Republican Party of Texas.(Current Revolt, 2024, May 21) The vulnerability is real.

-But here is what the CEC’s argument gets fundamentally wrong: the vulnerability does not originate with countywide voting, and precinct-based voting does not eliminate it.
+But here is the part of the argument the data does not support: the vulnerability does not originate with countywide voting, and precinct-based voting does not eliminate it.
 The reverse is closer to the truth.

 How Ballot Identification Actually Works